 The term “SMS,” stands for “short message service?”
 In marketing, SMS refers to how a brand communicates with customers through text messages about campaigns, promotions, news, updates, and more.

 The most important thing in your campaign efforts is building your list of contacts.
 SMS marketing is 100% permission-based marketing.
-This means your customers add themselves and want to hear what you have to say, which makes your SMS Marketing efforts effective and one of the most powerful tools in your arsenal.
-Imagine 1000 or more people on your list that are eagerly waiting for a text deal – that could be a game-changer.
+This means your customers add themselves and want to hear what you have to say.
+SMS Marketing makes your efforts to communicate with customers result-oriented.
+This type of marketing channel is considered one of the most powerful tools in your arsenal.
+Imagine thousands of customers on your list eagerly waiting for a text deal, which could be a game-changer.

 3 Strategies of SMS Marketing